 Human Design Manifestors in Relationships

-Are you a Manifestor or a Manifesting Generator?
-Do you know anyone who is?
+Are you a Manifestor?
+Do you know one?

-The odds of meeting a Manifestor versus a Manifesting Generator are rare to highly unlikely because they are respectively eight and thirty-five percent of the population.
+The odds of meeting a Manifestor are rare to unlikely because they are nine percent of the population.

-You may have come to a wrong conclusion about the person.
+You may have come to a wrong conclusion about them because the energy felt uncomfortable.

-If you’re a Manifestor of Manifesting Generator and new to Human Design, you may not understand how valuable understanding and relating to the other three HD types is to your health and success.
+If you ARE a Manifestor and new to Human Design, you may not understand how valuable it is to spend time getting to know the other types.

-If you are not a Manifestor, how do you get to know them if they are so rare?
+• How do you get to know Manifestors if they are so rare?

-With that said, I find it tricky to write and speak eloquently about Manifestors.
+With that said, I find it tricky to write and speak about Manifestors.

-For context: Generators, Projectors, and Reflectors respond to external stimuli or invitations.
+For context: The other Human Design types, Generators, Projectors, and Reflectors, respond to external stimuli or invitations. - Manifestors decide, inform, and initiate action independently.

 Their strategy for success does not rely on collaboration with the outside world.